gilberto-domingos/fullstack/README.md

 # Building Angular and ASP.NET Web API Apps
 This is the repository for the LinkedIn Learning course Building Angular and ASP.NET Web API Apps.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+## Course Description

+This course provides a practical guide to building modern full-stack web applications using ASP.NET Web API and Angular.
+Learn how to create and secure RESTful API endpoints, integrate them with an Angular frontend, and perform essential CRUD operations.
+Along the way, instructor Ervis Trupja covers best practices for designing scalable and maintainable applications, including authentication using JSON Web Tokens.
+By the end of the course, you should also understand how to deploy your applications to production environments, ensuring they are ready for real-world use.
+This course is perfect for developers who are just getting started or they want to improve their full-stack development skills using these powerful frameworks.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.